 Undergraduates with a minimum 2.0 GPA enrolled at one of the Christian College Consortium member institutions may be considered for cross-registration enrollment on another Consortium campus.
 Enrollment is limited to one term on the campus visited, but additional studies as a special student deferred from Gordon may be possible if approved by the registrars of both institutions.
 No Gordon aid or scholarships are available for a second semester.
 Enrollment may be restricted by limitations in institutional enrollments, individual course enrollments, or because of prerequisite course requirements.
 Contact the Registrar's Office.
 Browse Christian College Consortium member institutions.

-The Council for Christian Colleges and Universities administers a diverse array of Best Semester programs in which Gordon College students may participate, including the American Studies, China Studies, Contemporary Music Center, Latin American Studies, Los Angeles Film Studies, Middle East Studies, Russian Studies, Scholars' Semester in Oxford, and Uganda Studies programs.
+The Council for Christian Colleges and Universities administers a diverse array of Best Semester programs in which Gordon College students may participate, including the American Studies, China Studies, Contemporary Music Center, Latin American Studies, Los Angeles Film Studies, Middle East Studies, Scholars' Semester in Oxford, and Uganda Studies programs.

 Read more...
 Global Education Office Best Semester CCCU programs page